CyberAybie/safe-ransomware/README.md

 ### Installing

-* Just download the ransomware.cpp file from the repository
+* Just download the ransom.cpp file from the repository

 ### Executing program